 Closure of a PFO may prevent paradoxical embolism by preventing a venous thrombus from passing through the PFO and thereby reducing the risk of recurrent stroke.
-While some results are conflicting, evidence from the most recent randomized controlled trials now suggests that PFO closure is effective in reducing the risk of recurrent stroke for select patients who have had a PFO-associated stroke.
+Evidence from the most recent randomized controlled trials now suggests that PFO closure is effective in reducing the risk of recurrent stroke for select patients who have had a PFO-associated stroke.

 For patients who are ≤60 years old, have a PFO, and have experienced an ischemic stroke, PFO closure may be warranted.
 A critical piece in determining if a patient can benefit from PFO closure is ensuring that a comprehensive stroke workup is completed, concluding that no other evident source of stroke can be found, and the evaluation suggests that the embolism passed through the PFO.